All Episodes

 It's one of common sense.

-Uh sure you're gonna face obstacles.
+Sure, you're going to face obstacles.

-Uh, but I also preach a message here with the high crime of people being able to defend themselves.
+But I also preach a message here with the high crime of people being able to defend themselves.

-That transends transcends race.
+That transcends race.

-I mean, that kind of money spent on a sheriff's primary is unprecedented in the United States of America ever.
+And the biggest thing the left fears, because you're right, I mean, that kind of money spent on a sheriff's primary is unprecedented in the United States of America ever.

-And they feel they better uh they fear they better snuff that message out now before it starts to get to too many ears because my objective, uh Mark, it's no longer about me.
+And they feel they better fear they better snuff that message out now before it starts to get to too many ears.

 I don't tell people what to think.

-I just say, hey, here's the data, uh, here's what's going on.
+I just say, hey, here's the data.

-When I'm right I'm running up against the break right here, and I'm gonna ask you to come back and join me after the break because uh Mr. Sterdley is insisting that I ask you a question, and I want to put it to you right now and then think about it during the break, and that is whether or not police officers ever have to be accountable for anything, and do you not accept that there is bad behavior on the part of some police officers toward black Americans?
+I'm running up against the break right here, and I'm going to ask you to come back and join me after the break because Mr. Sterdley is insisting that I ask you a question, and I want to put it to you right now and then think about it during the break.

 I want to put that question to Sheriff Clark when we come back.

-Mark Belling in for Rush.
+Mark Bellingham for Rush.

-Mark Bellingin for Rush Limbo.
+Mark Bellingin for Rush Limbaugh.

 I'm talking to Milwaukee County Sheriff David Clark.

-Sheriff Clark, we've been talking about a lot of issues in urban America and the attitude that Americans have, or some black Americans have toward police officers.
+Sheriff Clark, we've been talking about a lot of issues in urban America and the attitude that Americans have, or some black Americans have, toward police officers.

-There is, I think, though, and on the other hand, there are just way too many American blacks, law-abiding citizens who say they have this experience, they feel as though they're constantly suspects, that they are treated differently, that they are pulled over for no reason, and that there may be a more violent response on the part of some police officers toward individuals who are black, and no one ever does anything about it.
+They feel as though they're constantly suspects, that they are treated differently, that they are pulled over for no reason, and that there may be a more violent response on the part of some police officers toward individuals who are black, and no one ever does anything about it.

 And some of these are people who I think aren't really cop bashers, but they believe that there is an issue here.

-Now I know that you're somebody that stands up for professional standards.
+Now, I know that you're somebody that stands up for professional standards.

 In fact, you've tried to fire people on your own force who you felt needed to be disciplined.

-Well, Mark, as I indicated there's no data to suggest that's true.
+Well, Mark, as I indicated, there's no data to suggest that's true.

 There's no doubt about that.

-But 99.9 plus percent of the law enforcement officers in the United States are our community's finest.
+But 99.9 plus percent of the law enforcement officers in the United States are our community's finest, and they go out every day and put their best foot forward.

 There are cops from time to time who will go over to the dark side.

-And I think we do a good job of weeding out people in this profession uh who don't belong here.
+And I think we do a good job of weeding out people in this profession who don't belong here.

 If you get pulled over for driving a car with expired plates, you may think you're being pulled over because you're black, but the fact is you have expired plates and it's a violation of the law.